-Breaking into HR field with a bang is possible with proper planning and preparation on your part.
+Breaking into the HR field with a bang is possible with proper planning and preparation on your part.

 Since it's a fast-growing career path, you can expect the competition for good HR positions to surge in the future.